-Always take this medicine exactly as described in this leaflet or as your doctor or pharmacist has told you.
+Always take this medicine exactly as described in this leaflet or as your pharmacist has told you.

 - Keep this leaflet.
-You may need to read it again.
-Ask your pharmacist if you need more information or advice. - If you get any side effects, talk to your doctor or pharmacist.
+You may need to read it again. - Ask your pharmacist if you need more information or advice. - If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
-See section 4. - You must talk to a doctor if you do not feel better or if you feel worse after
+See section 4.
+You must talk to a doctor if you do not feel - You must talk to a doctor if you do not fee better or if you feel worse after 14 days.